-The table of contents on the next page lists all the changes covered in the publication, their effective dates, and the page in the publication on which the appropriate summary can be found.
+The table on the next page allows you to identify the changes that will affect you.
+It lists all the changes covered in the publication, their effective dates, and whether early application is permitted.

 How to use the publication

 Identifying the changes that will affect you